Qu4ndo/festival_picker/README.md

 ## How?

-  - Database with Data for all festivals
+  - Database (probably CSV) with Data for all festivals
   - Maybe a webscraper to fill in the Data
   - Python script to sort and output
   - GUI?